creoapp/documentation/docs/drafts/Window.md

 3. Use the `Inspector` of the selected item to customize its properties.

-![How to customize a NavigationBar item](images/Window_navBarItem.png) How to customize a NavigationBar item
+![How to customize a NavigationBar item](images/Window_navBarItem.png) How to customize a NavigationBar item.

 If the `Window` is presented inside a `TabBar`, you can customize the `TabBarItem` that represents the `Window` in the `TabBar`:
 1. Press the '+' button near the window's name in the project's layout.